Maple Sugar Profile

-In 2011 Canada produced 8.6 million gallons of maple syrup products, up 17.6 percent from the previous year.
-The total value of that year's products reached $349.5 million, a 20.1 percent rise.
-The province of Quebec continues to be the largest producer, accounting for over 90 percent of Canadian maple syrup products.
-Quebec's total production in 2011 amounted to 7.7 million gallons, 1 million gallons more than in 2010.
-(Statistics Canada 2011)
+Canada is the world leader in production of maple syrup and related products.
+In 2012 Canada produced 7.9 million gallons of maple syrup products, down 8 percent from the previous year.
+Canada has over 44 million taps, averaging 4,000 taps per farm.
+The total value of maple products in 2012 reached $304.5 million, a decrease from 2011.
+The province of Quebec continues to be the largest producer, accounting for 92 percent of Canadian maple syrup products.
+Quebec's total production in 2012 amounted to 7.3 million gallons, a decrease from 7.7 million gallons in 2011.
+(Statistics Canada 2012)

 Only a small percentage of the maple syrup that Americans consume is domestically produced.
 In fact, 61 percent of the maple syrup consumed in 2011 was imported.
 In other words, nearly 5 ounces of the average 6.7 ounces of maple syrup consumed per household was imported.
 U.S. consumption of maple products dropped to an average 2.5 ounces per person in 2011, lower than the average 2.75 ounces from 2006 to 2009.
 (ERS 2012)

-In 2012 the United States exported maple syrup valued at $18.8 milllion, down more than 20 percent from the previous year.
+In 2012 the United States exported maple syrup valued at $18.8 million, down more than 20 percent from the previous year.
 Canada remained the largest buyer, followed by Japan.
-Canadian imports were valued at $6.9 milllion, a 40 percent drop from 2011, and Japanese imports were valued at $4.5 million, declining 4 percent.
+Canadian imports were valued at $6.9 million, a 40 percent drop from 2011, and Japanese imports were valued at $4.5 million, declining 4 percent.
 (FAS 2012)

 Opportunities and Challenges